z0on/Adaptive-pathways-of-coral-populations-on-the-Great-Barrier-Reef/README.md

-# Adaptive pathways of coral populations on the Great Barrier Reef
-## Scripts and data
+# *Adaptive pathways of coral populations on the Great Barrier Reef* :  Scripts and data
 * M. V. Matz, M. J. H. van Oppen, L. K. Bay and E. A. Treml (2017) Adaptive pathways of coral populations on the Great Barrier Reef. bioRxiv:

 ## Summary